machine-learning-helpers/induction-python/README.md

 * More integration with
   [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science)
   may happen in the future.
 Those guidelines are nevertheless worth the read.
+  As of February 2019, Cookiecutter Data Science works with explicit `virtualenv` and `requirements.txt` files, whereas we believe that Pyenv and `pipenv` are now the right choices to manage Python dependencies (as `pipenv` also uses `virtualenv`, but in a more seamless way for the developer).

 ## See also
 * [NumPy](http://www.numpy.org)